-In September through November 2011, BOEM sent letters to all potential consulting parties, including those suggested by the SHPOs, notifying them that BOEM had prepared the draft regional EA mentioned above and wanted to consult on the matter (see Appendix D for a copy of the version sent to DE SHPO, noting that a similar letter was sent to all parties listed in Table 1).
+In September through November 2011, BOEM sent letters to all potential consulting parties, including those suggested by the SHPOs, notifying them that BOEM had prepared the draft regional EA mentioned herein and wanted to consult on the matter (see Appendix D for a copy of the September 16, 2011, letter sent to the NJ SHPO, noting that a similar letter was sent to all parties listed in Table 1).
 BOEM requested that the parties review the EA and offer any information not previously shared related to known historic sites or cultural properties within the areas that may be affected by leasing, site characterization activities, and the placement of meteorological structures in the WEAs.
-Additionally, on October 11, 2011, BOEM invited the ACHP to participate in the Section 106 consultations and preparation of the Agreement (see Appendix E).
-On October 24, 2011, the Advisory Council replied to Mr. Tommy Beaudreau, BOEM's Director, that it would participate in the consultations and preparation of the Agreement (see Appendix F).
+On October 24, 2011, the NJ SHPO replied to BOEM that it currently had no additional information regarding historic properties within the NJ WEA and that the SHPO wished to continue consultation (Appendix E).
+Additionally, on October 20, 2011, BOEM invited the ACHP to participate in the Section 106 consultations and preparation of the Agreement (see Appendix F).
+On October 24, 2011, the Advisory Council replied to Mr. Tommy Beaudreau, BOEM's Director, that it would participate in the consultations and preparation of the Agreement (see Appendix G).